 Module code: PL7505

-The module will encourage students to think critically about contexts, sites and logics of violence addressing questions such as: What is violence?
+It will encourage you to think critically about contexts, sites and logics of violence addressing questions such as: What is violence?
 How is it understood?
 Why does it occur?
 What does it produce?
 Why does it persist?
 How is it experienced?

 - Journal article analysis (20%)